Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 # Summary
 [summary]: #summary

-This RFC proposes upgraded interpolation options from the old NetworkTransform's interpolation.
+This RFC proposes upgraded interpolation options from the old NetworkTransform's interpolation that's resistent to jitter and clearer for users.